alexmojaki/futurecoder/how_to_contribute.md

 If you want to write fresh content, see [this issue](https://github.com/alexmojaki/futurecoder/issues/23) for the central discussion and additional guidance.
 This is a good place to dump rough ideas and snippets.

 If you want to contribute a solid bit of course with actual text, code, and exercises, open a new issue with a proposal draft just in markdown.
 Don't jump to implementing it in Python.

+## How to implement course content in Python

+### Chapters

+To the user, a chapter is a group of pages in the table of contents.
+In the code, a chapter is a single Python file under `backend/main/chapters`.
+To add a new chapter, just add a new file and follow the naming pattern.
+The title of the chapter for the table of contents will be derived automatically from the filename.

+### Pages

+To the user, a page is a group of steps that can be viewed all at once.
+You can jump to any page in the table of contents, or use the Previous/Next buttons to go back and forth.

+In code, a page is a class in a chapter file inheriting from `main.text.Page`.
+Pages have the following:

+- A `slug`, which by default is just the class name.
+This is used in various places in the system to identify the page, e.g. it's stored in the database to identify which page a user last visited.
+If you blindly rename a page class you will break existing data.
+If you must do so, set the `slug` class attribute to the original class name.
+- A `title`, which is what the user sees.
+By default this is derived from the class name.
+You can override it by setting the `title` class attribute, which can include markdown.
+- Zero or more step classes declared inside, discussed below.
+- A `final_text` attribute.
+This is required.
+This is like the final 'step', except it's not a step class, it's just a string containing markdown.
+This is the end of a page after a user has completed all the steps that require interaction.
+When the user sees the final text, they will see the 'Next' button below to go to the next page (if there is one).

+### Steps

+Steps are the building blocks of the course, and this is where things get interesting.
+A step is some text containing information and instructions or an exercise for the user plus logic to check that they have completed the step correctly.
+Users must complete steps (by running code) to advance through the course.

+In code, a step is a class inheriting from `main.text.Step` declared inside a `Page` class.
+It has:

+- `text`.
+This is a string containing markdown displayed to the user.
+Typically this is declared just in the docstring of the class, but you can set the `text` class attribute directly if needed.
+- A `check` method which determines if the user submitted the right code, discussed more below.
+- A `program`, which is a string containing Python code which would solve this step and allow the user to advance, i.e. it passes the `check` method.
+This has several uses:
+    - It shows readers of the code what you expect users to enter for this step.
+    - It's used to automatically test the `check` method.
+    - It will be shown to the user if they request a solution after reading all hints.
+    - It's what users have to enter in a `VerbatimStep`.
+    - If the `text` contains `__program__` or `__program_indented__`, that will be replaced by the `program`.

+   You can define `program` as a string or a method.
+A string is good if the program is really short or contains invalid syntax.
+A method is better in other cases so that editors can work with it nicely.
+It will be converted to a string automatically.
+- `hints` (optional) is a list of markdown strings which the user can reveal one by one to gradually guide them to a solution.
+For brevity you can provide a single string which will be split by newlines.
+- Zero or more `MessageStep` classes declared inside, detailed further down.

+#### Implementing `check`.

+When the user runs code, the code is passed to a worker which executes it.
+The worker then checks the code, output, and local variables in the `Step.check` instance method.
+The methods leading up to this are `Page.check_step` and `Step.check_with_messages`.

+The `check` method almost always returns a boolean: `True` if the user entered the correct code and may advance, otherwise `False`.
+In rare cases it may return a dict `{"message": "<some message for the user>"}`, although you should usually use a `MessageStep` for this.

+In most cases you want to inherit from `VerbatimStep` or `ExerciseStep`, which implement `check` for you but have additional requirements.
+If you want to implement `check` yourself, here are the attributes you can use from `self`:

+- `input`: the code the user entered as a string.
+- `tree`: the AST parsed from `input`.
+This is what you should use most often, especially with the helper functions `main.text.search_ast`, `astcheck.is_ast_like`, and `ast.walk`.
+The best place to learn about the Python AST is https://greentreesnakes.readthedocs.io/.
+- `result`: the output of the user's program.
+This is a string containing both stdout and stderr.
+It's therefore a good way to check if a particular exception was raised.
+- `code_source`: a string equal to either `"shell"`, `"editor"`, `"snoop"`, or `"birdseye"` indicating how the user ran the code.
+This is useful when you want to force the user to run code a certain way, e.g. to see a debugger in action or encourage exploration in the shell.
+- `console.locals` is a dict of the variables created by the program.